fengyuanchen/cropperjs/README.md

 How to move the image after cropping an area?

-> Just double click your mouse to enter move mode.
+> Just double-click your mouse to enter move mode.

 How to fix aspect ratio in free ratio mode?